TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 13/Job 13.21.md

 ---

-Withdraw thy hand far from me; And let not thy terror make me afraid.
+withdraw your hand far from me; and don't let your terror make me afraid.